 Oftentimes, businesses view migration solely as a way to facilitate upgrading the system.
 Migration and modernization aren’t necessarily mutually exclusive: you don’t have to migrate the entire system at once.
 Instead, you can only migrate some of the system’s components and see if any of your current system’s functions will benefit more from on-premise modernization.
 This could save you a significant amount of costs compared to “all-in” migration solutions.

 The more complex your legacy system is at the moment, the more difficult it might be to migrate it.
 For instance, migration may cause some architectural problems if the current infrastructure is too massive.
 Migration is a big change on its own, so it won’t hurt to analyze your system’s current state and implement some minor, simplifying changes along the way.

-Define an approach
+Step 4: Define an Approach

-There are two main options available to anyone considering an application migration, each with their pros and cons.
-Some businesses try to replace systems in one go, with one “big bang” at the end when an old system is turned off, and a new one is turned on.
+There are two main options available to anyone considering an application migration, each with its pros and cons.
+Some businesses try to replace systems in one go, with one “big bang” at the end when an old system is turned off and a new one is turned on.
 Another option involves taking a staged approach and moving the app over piece by piece.
 Regardless of the approach, here are the three most common technical migration and modernization techniques for you to consider: